apigee/ansible-opdk-accelerator/README-configure-ansible.md

     | private_key_file | The SSH private key that Ansible will use for SSH connection.
 Please validate that this attribute is set to the full path of the correct private SSH key. |

-1. Select an inventory template that is close enough to your target environment from the folder ~/.ansible/inventory/templates.
+1. Select an inventory template that is close enough to your target environment from the folder `~/.ansible/inventory/templates`.
 You would apply the same convention used to create the Ansible configuration file to the creation of the inventory folder so that the result would conform to the pattern `~/.ansible/inventory/{{ name_of_configuration_file_without_the_extension }}`.
-For example, suppose that you are creating a 5 node Planet inventory for the prod.cfg configuration file you created in the prior step then the step that would give you the correct result would be
+For example, suppose that you are creating a 5 node Planet inventory for the `prod.cfg` configuration file you created in the prior step then the step that would give you the correct result would be